-ELO Matchmaking & Win Rates: Why 45-55% Wins [2026]
+ELO Matchmaking & Win Rates: Why Skill Matching Wins [2026]

 An ELO-matched win rate is the win probability when both players sit within a tight rating gap.
-In LearnClash, the composite matchmaker scores open duels on 50 percent ELO proximity plus 50 percent category cosine similarity, weighted equally, with no hard rating-range gate, and the band that emerges is the desirable-difficulty zone learning research has named for over 30 years.
+In LearnClash, the composite matchmaker scores open duels on 50 percent ELO proximity plus 50 percent category cosine similarity, weighted equally, with no hard rating-range gate, and the balance that emerges is the desirable-difficulty zone learning research has named for over 30 years.

 What Is an ELO-Matched Win Rate?

-Two ladders side by side comparing equal-ELO duel at 1300 vs 1300 producing 50 percent win probability against mismatched duel at 1300 vs 1700 producing 9 percent win probability for the lower-rated player Figure 1: An ELO-matched duel sits at 50% win probability by definition.
+Figure 1: An ELO-matched duel sits at 50% win probability by definition.
 Add a 400-point gap and the math collapses to 9% for the lower-rated player.

 The expected-score formula Arpad Elo published in 1960 is dead simple.
 Each player’s win probability comes from the rating gap, not from any external dial.
 No quotas.
 No hidden hand.
 No invisible tax on a winning streak.